5 TOP TIPS TO IMPROVE YOUR COCKTAIL MAKING SKILLS

 Whether it’s fashion, design or drinks, details matter.
 Make your cocktails both look and taste the part with a beautiful garnish – don’t worry, it doesn’t have to be a huge statement piece that knocks the drink over or gets in the way of drinking.
 In a simple Chivas Highball, an orange wedge or lemon slice is great for adding a pop of colour and zesty kick in one go.
 But if you’re going all out with something more fancy, try making a citrus twist like in the Extra Paloma or Auld Alliance.
 Depending on the recipe you choose, take the opportunity to get creative!
 A sprinkling of spice, sprig of mint or a plump cherry dropped in all add those finishing touches.
 Guaranteed Instagram posts incoming.

 5. Practice Makes Perfect

-Finally, don’t be disappointed if your first few creations don’t quite hit the mark - just consider it a test of how good your mates’ poker faces are when they take that first sip.
+Finally, don’t be disappointed if your first few creations don’t quite hit the mark – just consider it a test of how good your mates’ poker faces are when they take that first sip.
 Keep practicing and know that each drink you make goes towards improving your mixing skills!
-After a while of slowly pulling cocktails together we’re sure you’ll be graduating to throwing a shaker around and dramatic long pours from a height - maybe just practice those with water first, though.
+After a while of following these cocktail making tips we’re sure you’ll be graduating to throwing a shaker around and dramatic long pours from a height – maybe just practice those with water first, though.
 No one likes wasted whisky.